tomhosking/hrq-vae/README.md

 # Hierarchical Sketch Induction for Paraphrase Generation

-This repo contains the code for the paper "Hierarchical Sketch Induction for Paraphrase Generation", by Tom Hosking, Hao Tang & Mirella Lapata.
+This repo contains the code for the paper "Hierarchical Sketch Induction for Paraphrase Generation", by Tom Hosking, Hao Tang & Mirella Lapata (ACL 2022).

 ## Installation